Why a closed loop is key for machine learning

 By now, the positive impact of digitalization in manufacturing environments is widely recognized — reduced costs, improved operational efficiency and greater productivity.
 But digitalization is not fulfilled by making just a single change.
 It is a continuous cycle of updates and improvements.
 To really thrive in this era, manufacturers must look at how Industry 4.0 technologies can be continuously optimized for the factory floor, such as machine learning (ML).

-ML at the factory floor
+Closed loop in Machine Learning at the factory floor

 A branch of artificial intelligence (AI), ML is the use and development of computer systems that learn and adapt without instructions or human interventions.
 This is carried out by using algorithms to analyze patterns in data from IoT sensors that ultimately solve a problem.
+More about Human-in-the-loop and machine learning.

 It’s a trend that has grown massively in the last ten years, with North America leading ML adoption by 80 per cent of the world’s uptake.
 Its popularity lends itself to one of biggest benefits for manufacturers — predictive maintenance.